Skip to content

 Managing Storage with Storage Sense

-If your Downloads folder is full, use Storage Sense.
+If your Downloads folder is getting full, you can use Storage Sense.
 Go to Settings > System > Storage.
 Turn on Storage Sense to automatically clean up temporary files and free up space on your drive.

 Summary